-To apply for a place at this school, parents must complete the eAdmissions form/online form from the Local Authority where you live.
-The school's Supplementary Information Form should also be completed by all applicants applying and returned to the school together with a baptismal certificate.
+To apply for a place at this school, parents must complete the school's Supplementary Information Form and return it to the school together with a baptismal certificate.
 Applicants wishing to claim priority will be required to provide a current "Certificate of Catholic Practice" which can be obtained from the priest in the parish in which the family normally worships.
 The Certificate of Catholic Practice is also available on the Diocese of Westminster website.

-(NB current Certificate of Catholic Practice means dated within one year of admission)
+(NB current Certificate of Catholic Practice means dated within one year of admission).